morph-l2/morph-doc/docs/about-morph/4-morphs-architecture.md

 ![Archi](../../assets/docs/about/overview/opzk.png)

-- **Data Availability through 'Rollup' Process**D: This entails transferring essential Layer 2 data to Ethereum.
+- **Data Availability through 'Rollup' Process**: This entails transferring essential Layer 2 data to Ethereum.
 In Morph, this is achieved through the 'Rollup' process, where a batch submitter compiles blocks into batches and submits them as Layer 1 transactions on Ethereum.

 ![Archi](../../assets/docs/about/architecture/rollup.png)